Sinio-Manoka/AIPex/README.md

 ## 🌟 What is AIPex?

-AIPex is a powerful Chrome extension that revolutionizes your browsing experience by combining **intelligent tab management** with **AI-powered assistance**.
+AIPex is a powerful Chrome extension that revolutionizes your browsing experience by combining **intelligent tab management** with **AI-powered assistance** and **advanced automation capabilities**.
 Think of it as your personal browser command center that helps you stay organized, productive, and efficient.

 ### 🎯 Why AIPex?

-- 🤖 **AI-Powered**: Intelligent tab organization and AI chat assistance
+- 🤖 **AI-Powered**: Intelligent tab organization and AI chat assistance with 80+ MCP tools
+- 🔬 **Auto Research**: Automatic topic research and content discovery
+- 📧 **Email Automation**: Send emails automatically with AI assistance
+- 🤖 **Browser Automation**: Automate virtually all browser operations
 - ⚡ **Lightning Fast**: Quick access with keyboard shortcuts (⌘+M / Ctrl+M)
 - 🎨 **Beautiful UI**: Modern, responsive design with dark mode support
 - 🔧 **Highly Customizable**: Tailor the experience to your workflow